 The purpose of this article is to provide you with a complete step-by-step guide on how to use the Cluster Optimizer feature within the DotActiv software.

-Step 1: Locate the cluster optimizer feature in the clustering tab, as seen above.
+Step 1: Locate the Cluster Optimizer feature in the clustering tab, as seen above.
+Once you’ve located the Cluster Optimizer, click on the arrow beneath the icon and select ‘New Cluster’.

 Step 2: Choose whether you would like to use an existing cluster optimization setup by clicking on ‘Yes’.
 If you do not want to use an existing cluster, click on ‘No’, as seen in the image above.